HenryMarkle/MobitRenderer/README.md

 git clone https://github.com/HenryMarkle/MobitRenderer.git --recursive
 ```

+## Building

+Follow the steps depending on your operating system

-## Windows
+### Windows

-To compile for windows, move the '/build' directory and run the command
+To compile for windows, move the `/build` directory and run the command

 ```bash
 cmake .. -G "MinGW Makefiles"